COMMUNITY RESOURCE UNIT

 - Safe Streets Act.

-Commencing in August 2022, the four Community Resource Officers will be dedicated to promoting safety and security primarily in the downtown core, between 8am and 11pm Monday to Friday (weekends as needed) and will focus on:
+Commencing in August 2022, the Community Resource Officers will be dedicated to promoting safety and security primarily in the downtown core, between 8am and 11pm Monday to Friday (weekends as needed) and will focus on:

 - Discouraging antisocial behavior by being a visible, uniformed presence and engaging with citizens.